 - NOT be a current BOLT Residency or HATCH Projects resident.

 - Complete the FIELD/WORK Residency online application (including CV/Resume and work samples) at Slideroom.com by September 9, 2018 at 11:59pm.

 - Be able to attend all meetings except for cases of illness or emergency.

-October 2: Signed contract and security deposit due
+- October 1: Signed contract and tuition deposit due